gzweigle/open-hybrid-piano/packages/StemPianoG/README.md

 Please see the following YouTube video (*NOT DONE YET*) for soldering, build, and assembly instructions in video form.

-All components on IPS2 were selected for ease of soldering.
+All components on IPS were selected for ease of soldering.
 They are also mature parts that should have good availability or with good substitute options.

-The analog-to-digital conversion (ADC) subsystem is on a separate, removable, card (SCA0) that connects to the IPS printed circuit board.
+The analog-to-digital conversion (ADC) subsystem is on a separate, removable, card (SCA) that connects to the IP printed circuit board.
 This simplifies and reduces the cost of testing an ADC and enables experimenting with different hammer or damper ADC resolution and sampling rates.
 Also, ADC parts can often be in packages that are difficult to solder.
 A separate circuit board lowers the cost and impact of soldering mistakes.

-The IPS2 board comes with an optional external +5V supply connection.
+The IPS board comes with an optional external +5V supply connection.
 The external supply must be able to deliver at least five amps.

 **WARNING** --- Do not connect an external +5V supply at the same time as the Teensy 4.1 USB programming cable is connected.
-This could short the computer connected to the USB, with the +5V supply connected to the IPS2, and damage the computer.
+This could short the computer connected to the USB, with the +5V supply connected to the IPS, and damage the computer.
 Please see the PJRC Teensy 4.1 website for more details on this issue [PJRC](http://prjc.com).
-The IPS2 circuit board has a dedicated jumper as an extra reminder. --- **WARNING**
+The IPS circuit board has a dedicated jumper as an extra reminder. --- **WARNING**

+**WARNING** --- When all 88 sensors are connected, the total current draw of the IPS will likely exceed the capability of an external computer that is trying to power the IPS through a USB cable connected to the Teensy 4.1.
+Therefore, the external +5V power source on the IPS is needed.
+The PJRC website has information on how to use a USB cable under this scenario. -- **WARNING**

 ## Hardware Connections
 ### Hammer Connections